OurcartEng/receipt-scanner-iOS-demo/README.md

      // Handle croppedImage
 }
 ```
-### 🔄 Model Prevalidation
+### 🟢 Validation of receipts

-### 🔁 Step 1: Prevalidate
+### 🔁 Step 1: Prevalidation module initialization

 In you app start, initialize the model downloader with attribute wifiOnly which can be true or false.
 If true the model will be downloaded only if wifi is available.
-This checks the current version and downloads a new model if needed:
+This checks the current version and downloads a new model if needed.
 Also please setEnvironment to either `prod` or `staging` depending on your needs.

 ```swift